 Colorado River Behavioral Health System LLC.
 (CRBHS) is a Peer Run program that assists communities in developing their own culturally specific Peer Run behavioral health programs through the development of Transitional Living Center Recovery and Turtle Bay Cafe's.
 CRBHS utilizes the implementation of Culturally Integrated Wellness and administrative support to assit each communities development and provides Organically Driven Evaluation tools and support to assist each community with it's unique development.

 Transitional Living Centers Recovery (TLCR) & Turtle Bay Cafe's (TBC) are designed to support persons in their recoveries from psychiatric disorders, including clients who have been determined to have a serious mental illness and an addictive disorder.
 Each service setting is grounded in a peer-based community of persons in recovery where clients participate in services that emphasize the provision of one on one support while they engage in experiential learning opportunities.
 Clients interact with their peers in a culturally engaged environment that fosters natural supports, the development of a social network of persons supportive of their recovery and their treatment goals, and integration into the community in which they live.
 CRBHS presently works with Transitional Living Center Recovery and Turtle Bay Cafes throughout the State of Arizona in 2 different counties and in over a dozen service locations.

-Jail Re-Entry and Recidivism Reduction CRBHS , through it's Transitional Living Centers, has over 10 years of experience reducing recidivism in the communities it serves by working in a unique partnership with the Courts, Probation departments and Jails.
+Jail Re-Entry and Recidivism Reduction CRBHS , through it's Transitional Living Centers, has been a leader in Jail re-entry services since 2004.
+These years of experience reducing recidivism in the communities it serves has been done in partnership with the Courts, Probation departments and Jails.

 Outcomes of Services.
 Recent data collection from participating clients at all Transitional Living Centers and Cafes show the following outcomes 6 months after intake.

 - 88% reduction in Homelessness